keboola/kds-team.processor-rename-files/README.md

 Takes all files in `/data/in/files` (or `/data/in/tables`)  and renames the files matching the regex pattern and moves the result to `/data/out/files` (or `/data/out/tables`).

-- All files that does not contain any match with the pattern's regular expression are left with actual name.
+- All files that do not contain any match with the pattern's regular expression are left with actual name.
 - The manifest files are respected and updated accordingly.
 - The pattern is applied to the filename itself, e.g. file `/data/in/files/report.csv` is renamed from `report.csv`.